TurnBasedTacticsGame/CodeName.EventEngine/README.md

 ### When are events required?

 - Non-deterministic code.
 This is supported, but must be done in a specific way.
 See [common desync issues](#common-desync-issues).
-- When event handlers need to react to events that are happening.
+- When EventHandlers need to react to events that are happening.

-### Accessing event results in event handlers
+### Accessing event results in EventHandlers

 - Accessing GameState after applying GameEvent IS supported.